roderrickcourtney/Azure-Storage-Account-Setup/README.md

 </p>

 <h1>Microsoft Azure Storage Account</h1>
-This tutorial displays how to create a cloud storage account via Azure.<br />
+This tutorial teaches how to deploy a cloud storage account via Azure.<br />

 <h2>Environments and Technologies Used</h2>